madhukar93/krm-functions/README.md

 3. Should build upon our current deployment tooling and code (work with argocd, argo rollouts etc) and seek to replace it for considerable gains only.
 The current implementation has the weakness that it is not sufficiently abstract but its strengths are that it is built on solid foundations.
 Let's not fix what's not broken.
-4. We will try to server the 90% usecase first, it can be 10% leaky.
+4. We will try to serve the 90% usecase first, it can be 10% leaky.
 KISS - for development and usage.
 No over-abstraction.
-   This approach doesn't force you to stick to it, it's just kustomize after all.
+   This approach doesn't force you to stick to it, it's just kustomize after all, and there are easy escape hatches and alternatives.

 ## Roadmap

-- [ ] networking resources
+- [x] networking resources
-- [ ] workloads
+- [ ] workloads - WIP
-- [ ] autoscaling
+- [ ] autoscaling - part of workloads?
+- [ ] monitoring - part of workloads
-- [ ] postgres
+- [ ] pgbouncer

 ## FAQ